Reviewed by Melinda Ratini, DO, MS on October 05, 2020

 Use Safety Gear

-Accidents are the fifth most common cause of death in the U.S. and the top cause for people ages 1 to 24.
+Accidents are the third most common cause of death in the U.S. and the top cause for people ages 1 to 24.
 Wearing safety gear is an easy way to boost your odds of a long life.
-Seatbelts reduce the chances of death or serious injury in a car wreck by 50%.
+Seatbelts reduce the chances of death in a car wreck by 50%.
 Most fatalities from bike accidents are caused by head injuries, so always wear a helmet.

 Make Sleep a Priority